Lindworm

-The lindworm (worm meaning snake), also spelled lindwyrm or lindwurm, is a mythical creature in Northern and Central European folklore living deep in the forest that traditionally has the shape of a giant serpent monster.
+The lindworm (worm meaning snake), also spelled lindwyrm or lindwurm, is a mythical creature in Northern, Western and Central European folklore that traditionally has the shape of a giant serpent monster which lives deep in the forest.
 It can be seen as a sort of dragon.

+In Central Europe and beyond, it is often depicted as a serpent with forelimbs, often also with wings and sometimes even hindlimbs, but in some traditions, especially Swedish folklore, it is foremost limbless; however, the various traits are generally just considered variation within the "species", and a lindworm is not defined by limbs or lack thereof.
+A broad definition is any western dragon with heavy serpentine features.

-According to legend, everything that lies under the lindworm will increase as the lindworm grows, giving rise to tales of dragons that brood over treasures to become richer.
-Legend tells of two kinds of lindworm, a good one associated with luck, often a cursed prince who has been transformed into another beast (as in the fairy tale The Frog Prince), and a bad one, a dangerous man-eater which will attack humans on sight.
-A lindworm may swallow its own tail, turning itself into a rolling wheel, as a method of pursuing fleeing humans.
+According to legend, everything that lies under a lindworm will increase as the lindworm grows.
+This belief gave rise to tales of dragons that brood over treasures to become richer.
+Legend tells of two kinds of lindworm: a good one, associated with luck, often a cursed prince who has been transformed into the beast (compare to "The Frog Prince" and "Beauty and the Beast" stories), and a bad one, a dangerous man-eater that will attack humans on sight.
+A lindworm may swallow its own tail, turning itself into a rolling wheel, to pursue fleeing humans (compare ouroboros and hoop snake).

 The head of the 16th-century lindworm statue at Lindwurm Fountain (Lindwurmbrunnen) in Klagenfurt, Austria, is modeled on the skull of a woolly rhinoceros found in a nearby quarry in 1335.
 It has been cited as the earliest reconstruction of an extinct animal.

 Etymology

+Lindworm derives from early medieval Germanic languages, according to the Oxford English Dictionary, first appearing in English as lintworm in 1423.
+The name compounds Germanic lind with worm, the latter meaning "snake, dragon"; however, the earliest known form of the word is lintrache ('lin-dragon'), found in Nibelungenlied, only later appearing as lintwurm, lintworm, lindworm, lindeworm, linnormr, Old Swedish: lindormber.
+The actual origin is uncertain, possibly from a Proto-Germanic form akin to *linþawurmiz.